-A first in Australia — by design, not by accident.
+The first of its kind in rural Australia — by design, not by accident.

-We consider Australian Recycled Plastics innovative because we are a one-of-a-kind recycling facility in Australia, simultaneously sorting HDPE, PET and coloured plastic.
+We consider Australian Recycled Plastics innovative because we are the first facility of its kind in Australia, simultaneously sorting HDPE, PET and coloured plastic.
 The technology used in our plant is widely used in the more progressive countries around the world — and it is the sourcing and implementing of this kind of innovative technology that improves our efficiency and competitiveness.

 Inside the production line, step by step.

-Follow a bale of kerbside plastic from the moment it arrives to the moment it leaves as clean, sorted flake — seventeen stages of shredding, separating, washing and drying.
+Follow a bale of kerbside plastic from the moment it arrives to the moment it leaves as clean, sorted flake — sixteen stages of shredding, separating, washing and drying.

 -